automation

 Workflow analysis plays a vital role in optimizing healthcare processes.
 Healthcare institutions regularly engage in workflow analysis to pinpoint inefficiencies.

-Example of Healthcare Workflows:
+Example of Healthcare Workflows

 • Clinical Care Pathways: This includes patient registration, examination, treatment planning, and discharge.